kenan-rhoton/wargame/rules.markdown

 1. Check if all your Units have activation tokens.
 If they do, remove all of them.
 2. Activate a Unit that doesn't have an activation token.
+	1. If the Unit is a Lord or Knight, check the Chain of Command for additional bonus activations to take after its activation finishes.
-	1. If the Unit is in Combat (within 1" of enemies), it may Retreat or Fight.
+	2. If the Unit is in Combat (within 1" of enemies), it may Retreat or Fight.
 Then its turn ends.
-	2. If a Unit is not in Combat, it may Shoot, Advance, Charge or Hold.
+	3. If a Unit is not in Combat, it may Shoot, Advance, Charge or Hold.
-	3. After it has taken its action, place an activation token next to it.
+	4. After it has taken its action, place an activation token next to it.
-3. If the Unit is a Lord or Knight, check the Chain of Command for additional bonus activations.
+	5. Finally, any Unit that took any casualties must make a Bravery check.
+Remove models from the unit equal to the failure level.

 ### Retreat